 Cultural Adjustment.
-Part of an education abroad experience is being immersed in a culture different from your own.
-This experience is often very rewarding, and can promote greater independence, resourcefulness, and appreciation for things outside what's encountered in everyday life at home.
+Part of an education abroad experience is being immersed in a culture different from one’s own.
+This experience is often very rewarding and can promote greater independence, resourcefulness, and appreciation for things outside what's encountered in everyday life at home.
 It can also be stressful to encounter so many new or different experiences at once.
 It's important to understand that acclimating to a new environment will take time and that initial feelings wear off into a more balanced mind-set.

 It will take some participants more time than others to get used to a new culture.
 Knowing this, participants should be patient and allow themselves to adapt naturally.
 Putting unrealistic expectations on oneself can lead to greater discomfort and increased stress.
-Participants should strive to get enough rest and exercise to lessen stress and stay healthy.
-Keeping in touch with friends and family and continuing activities that are enjoyed are all ways to help your body and mind cope with the stress and discomfort of culture shock.
+Participants should strive to get enough rest and exercise to lessen stress and to stay healthy.
+Keeping in touch with friends and family and continuing activities that are enjoyed are all ways to help one’s body and mind cope with the stress and discomfort of culture shock.
 However, “moderation” in communication with those back home, especially during the initial adjustment period, is recommended.
 Students need to participate in the “here and now” of the experience, and commitments to communicate with those back home at a certain time each day, for example, may take away from the ability to do that.
 Additionally, excessive communication can actually worsen homesickness and delay adjustment to the new environment.
 Prior to departure, students should work with those back home to set reasonable expectations as to communication.

 Local Attitudes on Diversity.
 Participants should also attempt to understand regional and local attitudes on issues such as dress, alcohol consumption, religion, gender roles, sexual orientation and so on well before the start of their program.
 Please take a moment to review our brochure series on diversity issues and education abroad.

 Education Abroad Resource Center (315 Bradley Hall)